bbchallenge/bbchallenge/src/routes/method.md

 }
 ```

-The field "machine" is the [base-64 representation](/story#base-64)of the 30-byte machine's description.
-The field "status" keeps track of the deciders that have been applied to the database, the goal is for all machines to become "decided".
+- The field "machine" is the [base-64 representation](/story#base-64)of the 30-byte machine's description.

+- The field "mahine_id" is the ID that you queried.

+- The field "status" keeps track of the deciders that have been applied to the database, the goal is for all machines to become "decided".
 For instance, this machine was decided by the decider for [Cyclers](link).

 The goal is for all the machines of the database to eventually be decided by [Deciders](#deciders).